How poor is the stimulus? Evaluating hierarchical generalization in neural networks trained on child-directed speech: Experiment 2: Question Formation

 The first-word accuracy of the trained model was then computed based on the model's prediction for the word after the period in each test example, while the full-sentence accuracy was computed based on its predictions for all tokens after the period.
 All questions in the randomly-partitioned test set were withheld from both the question-formation training set and the next-word-prediction training set.
 Thus, models had not seen these test examples in their training, even in the \textsc{Next-word Prediction + Question Formation} condition in which they were trained on both tasks.

 \paragraph{Evaluation Sets} In addition to the randomly-partitioned test set, we used CFGs to generate two targeted evaluation sets.
 As in Experiment 1, we selected the CFGs' vocabulary from common words in our CHILDES data.
-In sentences generated from the first CFG, the sentence's first auxiliary was also its main auxiliary, so \textsc{LinearQ} and \textsc{HierarchicalQ} make the same predictions. \ref{ex:decl-quest-pair} exemplifies the type of declarative-question pair in this dataset.
+In sentences generated from the first CFG, the sentence's first auxiliary was also its main auxiliary, so \textsc{LinearQ} and \textsc{HierarchicalQ} make the same predictions. \ref{ex:first-equal-to-main} exemplifies the type of declarative-question pair in this dataset.
 We call this dataset \textsc{First-Aux} = \textsc{Main-Aux}.
 For sentences generated by the second CFG, the main auxiliary was the \textit{second} auxiliary in the sentence; thus, these examples disambiguate \textsc{LinearQ} and \textsc{HierarchicalQ}.
 Example \ref{ex:first-not-equal-to-main} is a declarative-question pair from this evaluation set.
+We call this dataset \textsc{First-Aux} $\not =$ \textsc{Main-Aux}.
+See Appendix \ref{app:cfgs} for the CFGs used.